hwpoison/llama-server-playground/README.md

 # llama.cpp Playground 🦙

 A Playground based on server.cpp from llama.cpp for use the llama models.
-Has a WebUI and you can play with prompts in a easy way.
+Has a WebUI and you can play with prompts connecting with a server.cpp execution.
+Also you can use a backend if you want to handle multiple instances of server.cpp (only experimental due to the nature of the project).

+More information about server.cpp: https://github.com/ggerganov/llama.cpp/tree/master/examples/server

 ### Screenshot
  ![Image](https://i.ibb.co/QXB89gK/screenshot.png)